On constrained Markov-Nikolskii type inequality for $k-$absolutely monotone polynomials

 A natural modification of $M_{q,p} (n,k)$ for $\triangle^{(k)}_n$ is for $0\le m\le n,$ $0\le k\le n.$

-In $2009$, J. Szabados and A. Kroo \cite{MR2564422} found the exact constants for Markov-Nikolskii inequalities in $L_1$ and $L_{\infty}$.
-Note, that J. Szabados and A. Kroo referred to absolutely monotone polynomials of order $k$ as ``$k$-monotone polynomials.``
+In $2009$, A. Kro\'{o} and J. Szabados \cite{MR2564422} found the exact constants for Markov-Nikolskii inequalities in $L_1$ and $L_{\infty}$.
+Note, that J. Szabados and A. Kro\'{o} referred to absolutely monotone polynomials of order $k$ as ``$k$-monotone polynomials.``

 The next theorem contains theirs results: